Luo-Yihao/WassersteinGS/README.md

   publisher={MDPI}
 }
 ```
+We appreciate any feedback, suggestions, or potential collaborations.
+Please feel free to reach out to us at [y.luo23@imperial.ac.uk](mailto:y.luo23@imperial.ac.uk).

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-We hope this repository helps you in your research or project.
-If you have any questions or suggestions, feel free to open an issue or contact us.